ScrapingBee/scrapingbee-node/README.md

 ## Installation

-You can install ScrapingBee Python SDK with npm.
+You can install ScrapingBee Node SDK with npm.

 ```bash
 npm install scrapingbee